Dative shift: Mandarin

-[Intended: ‘I built Zhangsan a house.’]

 Korean

 Similar to English, Lee (1997) suggests that both oblique dative and double object construction occur in Korean.

 In the OD, instead of using the verb to/for, a recipient is marked by the dative marker [-ey/eykey].
 This marker denotes what Levin (2010) calls "give-type verbs" that demonstrate caused possession.

 This differs from similar constructions using the dative marker [-eyse/eykeyse] that indicates a locative or source argument.
 This marks "send-type verbs" that denote caused motion.

 Levin suggests that Korean adopts the Verb-Sensitive Approach which predicts that dative verbs are distinctly associated with event types.
 This approach was proposed as an extension of the contemporary Single Meaning Approach, mentioned above.